MoTahaAboHeiba/retail-lakehouse-pipeline/dbt/models/gold/README.md

 A conformed date spine and supplier reference dimension support these facts across common reporting workflows.

 `obt_business` is scoped to feed `fact_orders` only.
 Sales and Procurement are independent business processes with no shared grain or business event, so `fact_supplier_deliveries` sources directly from `supplier_deliveries_tech` rather than routing through the Sales-side staging table.
-Forcing both facts through a shared staging layer would create false coupling between two unrelated processes.

 ---